Community Advisory Panel

 Community Co-Chair

-Apondi is a Senior Epidemiologist with the Public Health Agency of Canada.
-She is also a Ph.D.
-Candidate at the University of Toronto, Dalla Lana School of Public Health.
-Apondi holds a Master of Law (LLM) specializing in Health Law from Osgoode Hall Law School, a Master of Science in Psychology.
-Her research program area is grounded on over 15 years of research and development.
-Apondi is an innovator in using intersectional, anti-colonial, critical race theoretical insights and materialist research strategies to develop and implement research to understand health systems, social justice, health equity, access and the social determinants of health.
-Apondi has been passionate about engaging in projects that advocate for social justice, health equity, human rights and anti-Black racism.
+Dr. Apondi J. Odhiambo is a Manager and Senior Policy Advisor with the Office of Chief Science Officer and Office of the President at the Public Health Agency of Canada.
+She holds a Ph.D. from Dalla Lana School of Public Health, University of Toronto, a Master of Law (LLM) specializing in Health Law from Osgoode Hall Law School, and a Master of Science in Psychology.
+Her research program area is grounded on more than 15 years of research and development.
+Dr. Odhiambo is passionate about engaging in projects that advocate for social justice, health equity, human rights and anti-Black racism.
+She is an innovator in using intersectional, anti-colonial, critical race theoretical insights, and materialist research strategies to develop and implement research to understand health systems, social justice, health equity, as well asaccess and the social determinants of health.

 Reyhana Patel